• Skip to primary navigation

 I was a member of the Beachy Amish/Mennonite church when my husband and I got married almost twenty-one years ago.
 The Beachy group does not consider themselves Amish, but they are still very conservative with a lot of rules.

-We invited between three and four hundred people to our wedding.
-Thankfully the Beachy groups have a church house, so we didn't have the wedding on our farm, as the Amish do.
+We invited between three and four hundred guests to our wedding.
+Thankfully, the Beachy churches have a church house, so the wedding and meal were held there rather than on a family farm like many Amish weddings.

 (You can read more about Amish wedding customs in another post I wrote.)